Global hyperbolicity in higher signatures: Global hyperbolicity in higher signature

 \begin{proof} In order to apply proposition \ref{mainexample}, we need to show that in the case of a product, we only need the completeness of the fibers to conclude.
-Since $N$ is Riemannian, there exists a smooth map $f : N \rightarrow \R$ such that $f \geqslant 1$ and $(N, f g_N)$ is complete.
-The manifold $(M, fg_P - fg_N)$ is conformally equivalent to $(M, g_P - g_N)$ and is a Riemannian submersion for $M \rightarrow N$.
+Since~$N$ is Riemannian, there exists a smooth map~$f \colon N \rightarrow \R$ such that~$f \geqslant 1$ and~$(N, f g_N)$ is complete.
+The manifold~$(M, fg_P - fg_N)$ is conformally equivalent to~$(M, g_P - g_N)$ and is a Riemannian submersion for~$M \rightarrow N$.
 Furthermore, we have that

-and the Riemannian manifold $(M, g_P + f g_N)$ is complete as the product of two complete manifolds, thus $(M, fg_P + fg_N)$ is also complete and we can apply proposition \ref{mainexample} which gives us the result. \end{proof}
+and the Riemannian manifold~$(M, g_P + f g_N)$ is complete as the product of two complete manifolds, thus~$(M, fg_P + fg_N)$ is also complete and we can apply proposition \ref{mainexample} which gives us the result. \end{proof}

-It is a well known result that every Riemannian submersion $T : M \rightarrow N$ where $M$ is complete is actually a fiber bundle.
-Inversely, for every fiber bundle $T : M \rightarrow N$, it is possible to find Riemannian metrics on $M$ and $N$ such that $M$ is complete and $T$ is a Riemannian submersion.
-In our case, this tells us that the topology of any smooth fiber bundle with simply connected base is possible for a globally hyperbolic space $M$.
+It is a well known result that every Riemannian submersion~$T \colon M \rightarrow N$ where~$M$ is complete is actually a fiber bundle.
+Conversely, for every fiber bundle~$T \colon M \rightarrow N$, it is possible to find Riemannian metrics on~$M$ and~$N$ such that~$M$ is complete and~$T$ is a Riemannian submersion.
+In our case, this tells us that the topology of any smooth fiber bundle with simply connected base is possible for a space $M$ with Cauchy time function.
+This clashes with the Lorentzian case where every spacetime with a Cauchy time function is a trivial bundle over $\R$.